SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/hardware-requirements.md

     -   WFM200S / Single Band Wi-Fi Expansion Board / 2.4GHz
         -   [SLEXP8023A](https://www.silabs.com/development-tools/wireless/wi-fi/wfm200-wifi-expansion-kit)

-## Matter over Wi-Fi Accessory Device Requirements for SoC mode
+### Matter over Wi-Fi Accessory Device Requirements for SoC Mode

 The Silicon Labs Matter over Wi-Fi demo and development for SoC mode requires the SiWx917 SoC board that supports Matter over Wi-Fi in a single-chip package - the integrated MCU is dedicated for peripheral and application-related processing (Matter), while the ThreadArch® runs the wireless and networking protocol stacks.